dhirendraxd/Codeyatra-Hackathon/README.md

-# DevBus - AI-Powered Job Assessment Platform
+# Testera - AI-Powered Job Assessment Platform

 ## 📌 Project Overview
-DevBus is an AI-powered platform that helps businesses streamline their hiring process by creating and evaluating job assessments.
+Testera is an AI-powered platform that helps businesses streamline their hiring process by creating and evaluating job assessments.
 It enables employers to generate job-specific tests, assess candidates effectively, and make data-driven hiring decisions.

 ## 🚀 Problem Statement
 Hiring the right talent is challenging, especially for SMEs and startups that lack the resources for a dedicated HR team.
 Traditional hiring processes are time-consuming, biased, and often fail to assess both technical and soft skills accurately.